moja-global/FLINT.Cloud/README.md

 #### Disabling

 1. In the same directory as where `main.tf` is present, run `terraform destroy`.
 In case this fails, simply run it again.

+## Local Setup

+These steps can be followed to locally setup the API endpoints.
+This is independent of the above mentioned production setup.

 ### Flask example REST API Setup